Skip to main content

 Social Studies Education Degree

-• On graduation, you'll work with faculty to obtain the appropriate teaching license and/or endorsement.
+• On graduation, our faculty will work with you to obtain the appropriate materials to pursue a teaching license and/or endorsement.

 • Gain a global perspective on education by studying abroad.
 Students recently have completed student teaching in Australia and Ireland.